scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

 Conversely, if you need a mutable, indexed collection, use an `ArrayBuffer`.

 > `List` and `Vector` are often used when writing code in a functional style.
-> `ArrayBuffer` is commonly used when writing code in a mutable style.
+> `ArrayBuffer` is commonly used when writing code in an imperative style.
 > `ListBuffer` is used when you’re mixing styles, such as building a list.

 The next several sections briefly demonstrate the `List`, `Vector`, and `ArrayBuffer` types.